 According to Stanford Health Care, those using Truvada can also experience nausea, vomiting, and rash.
 Some individuals may develop joint pain, fatigue, and trouble sleeping.
 For many individuals looking for a prophylactic medication that provides protection from an HIV infection, minor side effects are acceptable.
 When a patient uses Truvada correctly for prophylaxis, as a so-called PrEP, they may have up to 90% protection from an HIV infection, according to Stanford Health Care.

 While the benefits for those experiencing only mild side effects can be high, Truvada can potentially cause severe health issues in some patients.
+If you have experienced intense side effects after taking the drug, a Truvada lawsuit attorney can help you find evidence to support your claim.

 Serious Side Effects of Truvada